Tuesday, April 25, 2017

 Dasha A. Chapman

-Dasha A. Chapman is the Postdoctoral Associate in the Department of African and African American Studies at Duke University, working alongside Duke’s Haiti Lab, the Program in Gender, Sexuality and Feminist Studies, and the Duke Dance Program.
+Dasha A. Chapman is the Postdoctoral Associate in the Department of African and African American Studies at Duke University, working alongside Duke’s Haiti Lab, the Program in Gender, Sexuality and Feminist Studies, and Dance.
 Dasha’s research engages African diaspora theory, performance studies, ethnography, and the queer Caribbean.
 She received her PhD in Performance Studies from New York University, and is a dancer who works in African diasporic techniques and collaborates with choreographers in New York, Haiti, and Durham, NC.
-Her writing appears in The Black Scholar and Dance Chronicle, and she co-edited a special issue of Women & Performance: a journal of feminist theory on Queer Haitian Performance and Affiliation, forthcoming 2017.
+Her writing appears in The Black Scholar, Dance Chronicle, and Women & Performance: a journal of feminist theory in a special issue she co-edited, Nou Mache Ansanm (We Walk Together): Queer Haitian Performance and Affiliation.